Lender formulas on student loan interest rates are closely guarded secrets.

-Co-Signers – We don’t recommend co-signing student loans for school or for refinancing, but the presence of a cosigner can have huge impact on getting approved and the interest rate offered.
-Some lenders just want to see a credit worthy co-signer on the loan while others will adjust rates depending upon the co-signers credit score and income.
+Co-Signers – We don’t recommend co-signing student loans for school or for refinancing, but the presence of a co-signer can have a huge impact on getting approved and the interest rate offered.
+Some lenders just want to see a credit-worthy co-signer on the loan while others will adjust rates depending upon the co-signers credit score and income.

 How These Factors Come Together